JcDenton86/cordova-plugin-jc-googledrive/README.md

 ###### Authentication

-While developing the dev-android project you will need your own authentication credentials.
-Please follow the instructions at https://developers.google.com/drive/android/auth.
-Run `keytool -exportcert -keystore ~/.android/debug.keystore -list -v` for the SHA1 and `gr.jcdenton` for the package name.
-Use these at console.developers.google.com for a new Android API key and then you'll be given a Client ID.
-This project set up should be okay without utilitizing the client ID anywhere in our code.
-Re-build the project and hereafter Google Drive Android authentication should be no problem and granted by your Google account and the prompts provided automatically.
+While developing the dev-android project you will need your own authentication credentials. _Without your own API key this project will not function._

+Please follow the instructions at [https://developers.google.com/drive/android/auth](https://developers.google.com/drive/android/auth).
+In short:

+- Create a new project at [https://console.developers.google.com](https://console.developers.google.com).
+- Then create credentials for a new OAuth client ID.
+  - Run `keytool -exportcert -keystore ~/.android/debug.keystore -list -v` for the SHA1 and `gr.jcdenton` for the package name.
+  - This project set up should be okay without utilitizing the client ID anywhere in our code.
+- Re-build the project and hereafter Google Drive Android authentication should be no problem.

 ## Credits